Economic inequities compound when race and gender intersect

 Policies need to center women of color

-Vermont Works for Women has launched a social media campaign to shed light on the economic disparities Black women experience, elevate policies and practices that focus on improving economic outcomes for Black women, transgender and gender non-conforming individuals, and amplify the voices of women of color.
+Vermont Works for Women has launched a social media empowerment campaign to shed light on the economic disparities Black women experience, elevate policies and practices that focus on improving economic outcomes for Black women, transgender and gender non-conforming individuals, and amplify the voices and experiences of women of color.